vuejs/docs/src/guide/essentials/application.md

 ## App Configurations

-The application instance exposes a `.config` object that allows us to configure a few app-level options, for example defining an app-level error handler that captures errors from all descendent components:
+The application instance exposes a `.config` object that allows us to configure a few app-level options, for example defining an app-level error handler that captures errors from all descendant components:

 ```js
 app.config.errorHandler = (err) => {